GabriLP/meditation-app/README.md

-Here's the improved version of your Meditation App documentation with better styling and formatting:

 # Meditation App

 Welcome to the **Meditation App**, a mindfulness application designed to help you relax and meditate with customizable timers and soothing sounds.
 This app is built using **React** and leverages **React Hooks**, **React Router**, and **React Context API**, along with **Material-UI** for styling.